Alfresco/SearchServices/search-services/alfresco-search/doc/architecture/decisions/0008-content-store-replication.md

 Internally, the set of downloaded data files could change, because Solr could decide to download only a part of the index or a full copy.

+## Decision
+The SearchServices replication mechanism needs to include also the ContentStore as part of the synchronization workflow.
+In order to do that, the additional behaviour requires a customisation of the workflow provided by the default Solr ReplicationHandler, as explained below.

 ### Alfresco Replication Handler Design
 The Alfresco ReplicationHandler is, as the name suggests, a customisation of the default Solr ReplicationHandler described above.
 The customisation injects some additional logic on both side of the replication mechanism in order to efficiently replicate the content store.